juestr/aoc-2025/README.md

 [Advent of Code 2025](https://adventofcode.com/2025) workspace.

+This year I am using *uv* to manage dependencies.
+There is no build system, this is still meant to be checked out and run directly from the repository directory.

-Each day's puzzle can be run as a standalone script without arguments.
-It accepts command line options for various instrumentations, see --help.
+Each day's puzzle solver can be run as a standalone script without arguments in the following way.
+It also accepts command line options and environment variables to enable various instrumentations, see --help for further details.

+    uv run aoc<day>.py <args...>

 aoc_util.py contains common utils, boilerplate and a commandline runner.

-The puzzles were written using Python 3.14, and are formatted by ruff in default configuration.
-I am not bothering with types or type checking.
+The puzzle solvers are written using Python 3.14, and formatted by ruff.
+I am not bothering with types or type checking, except sometimes for documentation purposes.

-This year I am using uv to manage dependencies, the individual scripts can be run by:

-    uv run aocXY.py <args...>